aryarm/varCA/README.md

 ```

 # setup
-The pipeline is written as a Snakefile, so it must be executed via [Snakemake](https://snakemake.readthedocs.io).
+The pipeline is written as a Snakefile which can be executed via [Snakemake](https://snakemake.readthedocs.io).
 We recommend installing version 5.18.0:
 ```
 conda create -n snakemake -c bioconda -c conda-forge 'snakemake==5.18.0'
 ```